A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Algorithm development and verification based on a synthetic signal

-In order to devise a method to determine the set of parameters to be used in the denoising strategy, the EEMD-based method is first developed and tested on a synthetic signal with a superimposed background noise.
-In this way, the effectiveness of the denoising strategy can be easily assessed by comparing reconstructed signal with the original synthetic one.
+In order to devise a criterion to choose the set of parameters to be used in the denoising strategy, the EEMD-based method is tested on a synthetic signal with a superimposed background noise.
+In this way, the effectiveness of the denoising strategy can be easily assessed by comparing reconstructed signal with the original one.
 The synthetic signal is constructed to be representative of a typical force time history measured in the water entry tests.
 The time length of the synthetic signal and the sampling rate are the same as those of the signals recorded during the actual experiments.
-The synthetic signal is composed by the sum of three components, shown in Figure \ref{fig:ramp_synthetic_signal}.
+The synthetic signal is constructed as as the sum of three components, shown in Figure \ref{fig:ramp_synthetic_signal}.

-The components are a ramp, a Gaussian pulse and the inertial contribution, proportional to the fuselage acceleration shown in Figure \ref{fig:trajectory}.
+The three components are a ramp, a Gaussian pulse and the inertial contribution, proportional to the fuselage acceleration shown in Figure \ref{fig:trajectory}.
 The ramp starts exactly at the time at which the fuselage touches the water in the water entry tests, i.e. at $t=1.778$~s, as described in Section \ref{expsetup}.
 The pulse occurs at $t=2$~s.
-A background noise component is added to the signal, which, to be more consistent with the type of noise encountered in the experimental tests, is extracted a posteriori after a rough denoising of the experimental signals, as detailed below in Section \ref{EEMD_Thresholding_Exp_Data}.
-The \emph{background noise} time history is shown in Figure \ref{fig:noisefromEXP}.

-As it is possible to see, the background noise also displays significant non-stationary features, especially in the central part, i.e. during the vertical motion of the fuselage.
-In that time interval, the oscillations are more intense, and the variance of the signal is also higher.
+A background noise component is added to the signal, which, to be more consistent with the type of noise encountered in the experimental tests, is obtained by subtracting the denoised version of a typical experimental signal from the raw data.
+This \emph{background noise} time history is shown in Figure \ref{fig:noisefromEXP}.

+It is observed that also the background noise displays significant non-stationary features, especially in the central part, i.e. during the vertical motion of the fuselage.
+In that time interval, the oscillations are larger in amplitude, and the variance of the signal is also higher.
 In Figure \ref{fig:histogram_PSD}(a) the histogram of the background noise is provided.
-It is worth noting that the background noise does not deviate significantly from the Gaussian distribution that best-fits the data, except for the central part, where the noise values are above the Gaussian distribution.
+It is worth noting that the background noise does not deviate significantly from the Gaussian distribution that best-fits the data, except for the central part, where the sample counts lie above the Gaussian distribution.